lslezak/vscode-rpm-changes/README.md

 - The author name and email can be read from `.oscrc` file, from Git configuration or it can be configured in the extension settings, see below.
 - On hover it displays a tooltip with relative date.
-- Validates the weekday of the date, when changing a date manually you might forget to update the week day.
+- Validates the weekday of the date, when changing a date manually you might forget to update the day of the week.
 A quick fix with the correct weekday is available.
 - Validates the date sequence, dates not in sequence are reported as errors.
   As a quick fix previous change date increased by minutes is offered.